CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

 ### Task 2: Configure, run, and view an assessment

+In this task, you will configure an assessment within the Azure Migrate project to evaluate the readiness of your Hyper-V virtual machines for migration to Azure.

 1. From the **Virtual Machine Connection** window to the virtual appliance, switch to the Remote Desktop session to **az801l07a-hv-vm**.

 1. In the browser window displaying the Azure portal, browse back to the **Azure Migrate | Servers, databases and web apps (1)** page and select **Refresh (2)**.
 In the **Azure Migrate: Discovery and assessment** section, select **Assess (3)** and then, in the drop-down menu, select **Azure VM (4)**.